Mode of StudyFull-time with year abroad

 Edith Cowan University is one of the top 100 young universities in the world one of the top 100 universities in the Asia-Pacific regions (Times Higher Education 2019 and 2020).
 The Good Universities Guide 2021 gives the University 5 out of 5 stars for its learner resources, student support, teaching quality and overall experience.

 Like Portsmouth, Perth offers a mix of city and outdoor living.
 It's a great base for exploring Western Australia and beyond.

 Learn about our dual degree programmes with Edith Cowan University in Australia.

 Chris Chang: We have a strategic partnership with Edith Cowan University in Australia, particularly for students who have not travelled abroad or lived abroad, that gives them the opportunity to experience a dual degree.
 The design of our programmes means that we have developed the programme from the ground up, which doesn't require you to study that much more time for a degree programme.

 Heather Massey: There's lots of reasons why people might want to come and study this dual award course at the University of Portsmouth.
 Learning in a different environment from different tutors and the facilities that they have at Edith Cowan are absolutely first-class.

 Chris Chang: Students have the opportunity to travel for a year and the question that some students will have is "how will I be able to afford this?"
-Now the UK Government has launched the Turing program and what this program does is fund them to do study abroad, internships, placements.
+Now the UK Government has launched the Turing programme and what this programme does is fund them to do study abroad, internships, placements.
 It makes it accessible to all students from different groups, whether they are international students or students from the UK.